Lightweight programming language

-Lightweight programming languages are designed to have small memory footprint, are easy to implement (important when porting a language to different computer systems), and/or have minimalist syntax and features.
+Lightweight programming languages are programming languages designed to have small memory footprint, are easy to implement (important when porting a language to different computer systems), and/or have minimalist syntax and features.

 These programming languages have simple syntax and semantics, so one can learn them quickly and easily.
 Some lightweight languages (for example Lisp, Forth, and Tcl) are so simple to implement that they have many implementations (dialects).

 Compiled languages

 BASIC

 BASIC implementations like Tiny BASIC were designed to be lightweight so that they could run on the microcomputers of the 1980s, because of memory constraints.

 Forth

-Forth is a stack-based concatenative imperative programming language using reverse polish notation.
+Forth is a stack-based concatenative imperative programming language using reverse Polish notation.

 Toy languages

+FALSE

+FALSE is a minimalist esoteric programming language, with a complete implementation done in 1024 bytes.

 Brainfuck

 Brainfuck is an extremely minimalist esoteric programming language.

+FlipJump

+FlipJump is a minimalistic one-instruction set computer.

 Scripting languages

 Io

 Io is a prototype-based object-oriented scripting language.

 Lisp

 Lisp-like languages are very simple to implement, so there are many lightweight implementations of it.